 Shipley & Saltaire

-Saltaire Branch Manager James Roper's guide to Saltaire and surrounding Aire Valley villages
+Saltaire Branch Manager Matthew Fox's guide to Saltaire and surrounding Aire Valley villages

 Designated a World Heritage Site in 2001, thanks to its historic importance and architectural appeal, Saltaire's roots link firmly into the region’s textile heritage.
 The community now provides a highly desirable living environment set on the banks of the River Aire which, with the adjacent Leeds Liverpool Canal, offers fantastic leisure opportunities.